LeiLiLab/InfiniSST/README.md

 ## Inference

-After the training is complete, you can use simuleval to perform inference on the tst-COMMON set.
+After training completes, you can use SimulEval to perform inference on the tst-COMMON set.
 You need to fill in the following variables in the `scripts/infer/infinisst.sh` script.

 ```bash